foundersandcoders/old-coursebook/outcomes/week4.md

 ## Node Stream
 - What are streams (createReadStream) and what would you use them for?
-    - In this tutorial, pipe a CSV file into TSV file.
+    - Once the Readme is complete, create one or more *tutorials** which highlight one or more of these topics.
-    - Once the Readme is complete, create a simple server **tutorial** that converts a csv file into a txt file and moves it from the root folder of this tutorial to a folder called `text`
+    - For **example** you could create a simple server tutorial that converts a csv file into a txt file and moves it from the root folder of this tutorial to a folder called `text`

 ## Pre-commit Hook
 - What is it, why do you need it and how do you set it up? **[learn-pre-commit](https://github.com/docdis/learn-pre-commit)**